SpiralArm/liftmodules-aws-sns/README.md

          // For Lift 2.5.x (Scala 2.9 and 2.10):
          "net.liftmodules" %% "aws-sns_2.5" % "1.0.2"

-         // For Lift 2.6.x (Scala 2.9 and 2.10):
+         // For Lift 2.6.x (Scala 2.10 and 2.11):
-         "net.liftmodules" %% "aws-sns_2.6" % "1.0.2"
+         "net.liftmodules" %% "aws-sns_2.6" % "1.1.0"

          // For Lift 3.0 (Scala 2.11):
-         "net.liftmodules" %% "aws-sns_3.0" % "1.0.4-SNAPSHOT"
+         "net.liftmodules" %% "aws-sns_3.0" % "1.1.0-SNAPSHOT"

 2. Configure your connection:

 	You need to supply:

-	* AWS access key and secret
+	* AWS access key and secret.
-	* the topic ARN you have configured in the AWS management console
+	* the topic ARN you have configured in the AWS management console, and region.
-	* the path in your Lift app you want to register for receiving notifications
+	* the path in your Lift app you want to register for receiving notifications.
 	* the public host port and protocol of your Lift app.

 	In `Boot.scala`: